SteinmetzLab/SteinmetzLab.github.io/join.md

 permalink: /join/
 ---

-Interested in joining us?
 The Steinmetz Lab is hiring!

-Please contact me with your CV, etc.
+We are looking for curious, motivated, and talented individuals who are interested in working on understanding